 Why do you charge the prices you charge?

 Compared to other vendors, such as DJ's and Photographers, my price is very affordable.
-Even if I don’t spend as many hours on site, I am spending many hours behind the scenes practicing the music for your big day.
+Even if I don’t spend as many hours on site, I am spending many hours behind the scenes practicing for your big day.
+It is also important to remember that it has taken me thousands of hours to develop the skills to be able to play the harp at a high level, and well over $100,00 of investment in education, instruments, equipment, and sheet music over the years.
+Performing live is also very grueling work- it requires consistent physical and mental training, and intense focus and attention to detail.

 According to recent Wedding Wire surveys, the average amount of money spent on ceremony music in Atlanta GA is $500, with most couples spending between $356-$738, so you ca rest assured that whether you book solo harp or harp and violin duo, you are well within the normal ranges.